grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

 1. [Use configuration files to provision your alerting resources][alerting_file_provisioning], such as alert rules and contact points, through files on disk.

    {{< admonition type="note" >}}
-   File provisioning is not available in Grafana Cloud instances.
+   Provisioning with configuration files is not available in Grafana Cloud.
    {{< /admonition >}}

 1. Use [Terraform to provision alerting resources][alerting_tf_provisioning].